JakeSteam/blog-personal/_posts/2022-06-21-new-york-reviews-part1.md

     - 'Google Maps'
 ---

-I recently went to the US for the first time, spending a busy week in New York followed by the same in San Francisco with my partner.
+I recently went to the US for the first time, spending a busy week in New York followed by the more relaxed week in San Francisco with my partner.
 I reviewed many of the places we went to on Google Maps, so here's a selection of activities / restaurants / landmarks in our first 3 NYC days!

+*Note: This is a series of posts, with NYC [Part 1](/new-york-reviews-part1/) & [Part 2](/new-york-reviews-part2/), and San Francisco [Part 1](/san-francisco-reviews-part1/) & [Part 2](/san-francisco-reviews-part2/).*

 ## Day 1 (2nd June): Arrival